MarisaKirisame/DefComBlog/Calculator.md

     Expr right = this.right.simp();
     return mkPlus(left, right);

 We begin by traversing left and right, simplifying them.
+Note that the above code is universal - we can also do this for the simpl() for Mult (

 If left or right is 0, we just return the other Expr.